Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-HubAndSpoke.md

  ![img](./media/clip_image036c.png)

-In addition, if you wish to deploy an additional virtual network in a secondary region, if you are deploying network resources in the secondary region.
+In addition, if you are deploying an additional set of network resources in an additional region, you also have the option to deploy an additional Identity virtual network in that region.
+It will be peered to the hub in your secondary region.

 ![img](./media/clip_image085.png)